imakshita9/Recreational-Space-Survey-Form/README.md

 This project is for my younger sister.
 She is a final student of Architecture.
 At present she is working on her thesis on topic "Recreational Space/center for Old age People".
 For her case study she wanted a survey form which will be very helpful to design the center.
 Now you must be thinking why didn't she use google form directly??
 The reason is google form don't have an option to display or change the form language to marathi or hindi.
+At present this repo is under construction ;)!